-- Represents beneficial ownership of less than 1% of the outstanding ordinary shares. - (1) Consists of 122,918,007 ordinary shares held by Redmile Offshore II Master Fund Ltd. and 127,081,993 ordinary shares held by Redmile Strategic Master Fund LP.
-Redmile Group, LLC is the investment manager/adviser of Redmile Offshore II Master Fund Ltd. and Redmile Strategic Master Fund LP. - (2) Consists of 117,801,410 ordinary shares held by Karst Peak Asia Master Fund and 37,896,043 ordinary shares held by Vermilion Peak Fund.
-Karst Peak Capital Limited is the discretionary investment manager to Karst Peak Asia Master Fund and Vermilion Peak Fund. - (3) Consists of 59,445,952 ordinary shares and 3,244,982 ADSs, each ADS representing 20 ordinary shares or 64,899,640 ordinary shares in total underlying the ADSs.
+- \ Represents beneficial ownership of less than 1% of the outstanding ordinary shares. - (1) Consists of 122,918,007 ordinary shares held by Redmile Offshore II Master Fund Ltd. and 127,081,993 ordinary shares held by Redmile Strategic Master Fund LP.
+Redmile Group, LLC is the investment manager/adviser of Redmile Offshore II Master Fund Ltd. and Redmile Strategic Master Fund LP.
+Based solely on disclosures provided by Redmile Group, LLC to the ASX, these ordinary shares are owned by certain investment limited partnerships, pooled investment vehicle(s), separately managed accounts, etc. for which Redmile Group, LLC serves as the general partner and/or investment manager.
+Jeremy Green, as the majority managing member and owner of Redmile Group, LLC, may be deemed to beneficially own securities owned by such investment limited partnerships, pooled investment vehicle(s), separately managed accounts, etc. The principal business address of each of Redmile Group, LLC and Mr. Green is One Letterman Drive, Bldg D, Ste D3-300, San Francisco, CA 94129. - (2) Consists of 117,801,410 ordinary shares held by Karst Peak Asia Master Fund and 37,896,043 ordinary shares held by Vermilion Peak Fund.
+Karst Peak Capital Limited is the discretionary investment manager to Karst Peak Asia Master Fund and Vermilion Peak Fund.
+Based solely on disclosures provided by Karst Peak Capital Limited (KCPL) to the ASX, Adam Leitzes is the director of KPCL and may be deemed to have both voting power and disposal power over the shares.
+The address for KPCL is Kinwick Centre, Suite 1705, 32 Hollywood Road, Central, Hong Kong.

+- (3) Consists of 59,445,952 ordinary shares and 3,244,982 ADSs, each ADS representing 20 ordinary shares or 64,899,640 ordinary shares in total underlying the ADSs.
 Blackcrane Capital, LLC holds 59,276,225 ordinary shares and 3,184,060 ADSs, with 63,681,200 ordinary shares underlying the ADSs.
 Blackcrane Overseas Alpha Fund, LLC holders 169,727 ordinary shares and 11,099 ADSs, with 221,980 ordinary shares underlying the ADSs.
 Blackcrane Capital, LLC is the discretionary investment manager of Blackcrane Overseas Alpha Fund, LLC.
 Daniel Kim holds 49,823 ADSs with 996,460 ordinary shares underlying the ADSs.
-Mr. Kim has a relevant interest in the securities held by Blackcrane Capital, LLC and Blackcrane Overseas Alpha Fund as he holds voting power of more than 20% in Blackcrane Capital, LLC. - (4) Excludes 81,747,669 ordinary shares held in the name of One Funds Management Limited (Asia Pac Health Fund II A/C) which is managed and beneficially owned by BioScience Managers Pty Ltd of which Mr. Curnock Cook is an officer and Dr. Perry is a Director.
+Mr. Kim has a relevant interest in the securities held by Blackcrane Capital, LLC and Blackcrane Overseas Alpha Fund as he holds voting power of more than 20% in Blackcrane Capital, LLC.
+The address of Blackcrane Capital, LLC is 500 108th Avenue NE, STE 960, Bellevue, WA 98004. - (4) Excludes 81,747,669 ordinary shares held in the name of One Funds Management Limited (Asia Pac Health Fund II A/C) which is managed and beneficially owned by BioScience Managers Pty Ltd of which Mr. Curnock Cook is an officer and Dr. Perry is a Director.